Ay (pharaoh)

 Ay was the penultimate pharaoh of ancient Egypt's 18th Dynasty.
 He held the throne of Egypt for a brief four-year period in the late 14th century BC.
 Prior to his rule, he was a close advisor to two, and perhaps three, other pharaohs of the dynasty.
-It is speculated that he was the power behind the throne during child ruler Tutankhamun's reign.
-His prenomen Kheperkheperure means "Everlasting are the Manifestations of Ra," while his nomen Ay it-netjer reads as "Ay, Father of the God."
+It is speculated that he was the power behind the throne during child ruler Tutankhamun's reign, although there is no evidence for this aside from Tutankhamun's youthfulness.
+His prenomen Kheperkheperure means "Everlasting are the Manifestations of Ra", while his nomen Ay it-netjer reads as "Ay, Father of the God".
 Records and monuments that can be clearly attributed to Ay are rare, both because his reign was short and because his successor, Horemheb, instigated a campaign of damnatio memoriae against him and the other pharaohs associated with the unpopular Amarna Period.

 Origins and family

 Ay is believed to have been from Akhmim.
 During his short reign, he built a rock-cut chapel in Akhmim and dedicated it to the local deity Min.
 He may have been the son of the courtier Yuya and his wife Thuya, making him a brother of Tiye and Anen.
 This connection is based on the fact that both Yuya and Ay came from Akhmim and held the titles 'God's Father' and 'Master of Horses'.
 A strong physical resemblance has been noted between the mummy of Yuya and surviving statuary depictions of Ay.
 The mummy of Ay has not been located, although fragmentary skeletal remains recovered from his tomb may represent it, so a more thorough comparison with Yuya cannot be made.
 Therefore, the theory that he was the son of Yuya rests entirely on circumstantial evidence.

 Ay's Great Royal Wife was Tey, who was known to be the wet-nurse to Nefertiti.
 It is often theorised that he was the father of Nefertiti as a way to explain his title 'God's Father' as it has been argued that the term designates a man whose daughter married the king.
 However, nowhere are Ay and Tey referred to as the parents of Nefertiti.

 Nakhtmin, Ay's chosen successor, was likely his son or grandson.
-His mother's name was Iuy, a priestess of Min and Isis in Akhmim.
+Nakhtmin's mother was Iuy, a priestess of Min and Isis in Akhmim.
 She may have been Ay's first wife.

-Amarna Period
+Viziership

+Ay served as vizier to at least two pharaohs, Akhenaten, and Tutankhamun.
+He may have also served as vizier to the pharaohs reigning in-between those two, Smenkhare and Neferneferuaten.